Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Conclusions

 \section{Conclusions}

-In this paper, we introduced the $PA$-class of random graph models, which generalizes previous preferential attachment approaches.
-We proved that any model from the $PA$-class possess the power-law degree distribution with tunable exponent.
+In this paper, we introduced the $PA$-class of random graph models that generalizes previous preferential attachment approaches.
+We proved that any model from the $PA$-class possesses the power-law degree distribution with tunable parameter.
 We also estimated its clustering coefficient.
-Next, we described one particular model from the proposed class (with tunable both the degree distribution parameter and the clustering coefficient) and provided a linear algorithm, which generates graphs in this model.
-Experiments with generated graphs verify our theoretical results.
-Moreover, the study of assortative mixing in generated graphs leads to future questions and hypotheses not yet justified by theory.
+Next, we described one particular model from the proposed class (with tunable both the degree distribution parameter and the clustering coefficient).
+Experiments with generated graphs illustrated our theoretical results.
+We also demonstrated different behavior of two versions of the clustering coefficient in preferential attachment models.

-As the degree distribution of a preferential attachment model permits an adjustment to reality, the clustering coefficient still gives rise to a problem in some cases.
+As the degree distribution of a preferential attachment model allows adjustment to reality, the clustering coefficient still gives rise to a problem in some cases.
 For most real-world networks the parameter $\gamma$ of their degree distribution belongs to $[2, 3]$.
-As we showed in Section \ref{Theory}, once $\gamma \leq 3$ in a preferential attachment model, the clustering coefficient decreases as the graph grows, which does not response to the majority of real-world networks.
+As we showed in Section \ref{Theory}, once $\gamma \leq 3$ in a preferential attachment model, the global clustering coefficients decreases as the graph grows, which does not correspond to the majority of real-world networks.
+The reason is that the number of edges added with a new vertex at each step is a constant and consequently the number of triangles grows too slowly.

 Fortunately, there are many ways to overcome this obstacle.
-Cooper and Pra\l at proposed a modification of the \BA\ model, where a new vertex added at time $t$ generates $t^c$ edges \cite{Pralat}.
+Cooper proposed a model in which the number of added edges is a random variable \cite{CooperA1A2}.
+In collaboration with Pra\l at he also considered a modification of the \BA\ model, where a new vertex added at time $t$ generates $t^c$ edges \cite{Pralat}.
 Preferential attachment models with random initial degrees were considered in \cite{Ark}.
-Also there are models with adding edges between already existing nodes (e.g., \cite{CooperFrieze}).
+Also there are models with adding edges between already existing nodes (e.g. \cite{CooperFrieze}).
 Using one of these ideas for the $PA$-class is a topic for future research.

+\textbf{Acknowledgements} Special thanks to Evgeniy Grechnikov, Gleb Gusev, Andrei Raigorodskii and anonymous reviewers for the careful reading and useful comments.